jeffyuri7/calcularDV/README.md

 A python software to calculate the digit checker of postal labels.

+This is a simple program, which despite being completely usable, does not involve complex programming.
+I created it because I needed it in my work, but I took the opportunity to apply the development techniques of a complete project.

 ## Install

 Installation is very easy.
 Download this project, create a virtual environment and install the dependencies below.